" "

 Is my house connected to the NBN?

-If you’ve been at your current home when the NBN switch occurred, you may have received notice from your internet provider when you were able to make the switch.
-Otherwise, it’s easy to check if your house has been connected to the NBN:
+If you were at your current home when NBN became available,, you may have received notice from your internet provider when you were able to make the switch.
+Otherwise, it’s easy to check if your house is connected to the NBN:

 If you’re still not sure, you can contact your internet provider and ask.
 Otherwise, you can check your address on the NBN Co website to see if you have NBN in your area and if your home is connected.
-You’ll also be able to see which NBN connection type you have at your home.
+You’ll also be able to see which NBN connection type you have.

 FAQs about NBN

 Once the NBN has been installed in your area, you’ll have up to 18 months to switch over to the network before your old ADSL internet connection is turned off.
-You can opt out of the NBN, but it means that you’ll be left without a fixed-line internet connection to your home and you might change your mind later on.
+You can opt out of the NBN, but it means that you’ll be left without a fixed-line internet connection to your home.
 If you choose not to sign up to a plan on the NBN, you might want to look for an appropriate wireless broadband service or other internet service such as Starlink.

-There isn’t only one alternative to the NBN, rather there’s a handful.
-If you’re interested in having internet on the go, consider picking up a mobile broadband plan.
-If you’re after a home internet solution, consider home wireless broadband, as it’ll provide big data allowances (and sometimes unlimited) depending on your plan and provider.
+There’s more than one alternative to the NBN available.
+If you want internet on the go, consider picking up a mobile broadband plan.
+If you’re after a home internet solution, consider home wireless broadband, which offers larger data allowances..

-NBN plans start from around $50 per month, but for this you may only receive the slowest speed, NBN 12.
-The slower speeds are generally cheaper and you can easily find cheap NBN plans for under $70.
+NBN plans start from around $50 per month, but for this you’ll typically only receive the slowest speed, NBN 12.
+Slower speeds are generally cheaper, with many cheap NBN plans under $70.

-If you want more speed and are looking at plans on NBN 50 or above and need unlimited data, these plans can start anywhere from around $70 per month, and go up to around $90-$100.
-The fastest NBN speeds can easily cost over $100 — the faster the speed, the more the plan will cost.
-You might also find some of the more expensive plans may be bundled plans with extra inclusions such as entertainment add ons.
+If you’re looking at plans on NBN 50 or above and need unlimited data, these plans can start anywhere from around $70 per month, and go up to around $90-$100.
+The fastest NBN speeds can easily cost over $100.

 Yes.
 Unlike Australian phone networks, all NBN providers are powered by the same network, which is operated by NBN Co.
 However, the bandwidth these providers purchase – plus the speeds they offer to customers – will still have an impact on your user experience at home.

-No, a home phone isn’t a requirement for the NBN like it was for ADSL.
-Unlike ADSL, you don’t need to pay a line rental fee with the NBN, so needing a home phone isn’t necessary.
-However, if you want to keep using your landline number, you can still access your home phone through the NBN through the VoIP service, which allows you to call people through the network.
+No, unlike ADSL, a home phone isn’t a requirement for the NBN.
+However, if you want to keep using your landline number, you can still access your home phone through the NBN with a VoIP service, which allows you to call people through the network.

-If you’re dissatisfied with the speed of your NBN connection, you can get a quote from NBN Co for changing your connection type to Fibre-to-the Premises, which is generally considered as being the best connection type.
-NBN Co’s Technology Choice Program gives you the option of upgrading your connection at a cost.
-Some homes with certain connection types may be able to get a free NBN fibre upgrade.
+If you’re dissatisfied with the speed of your NBN connection, you can get a quote from NBN Co to change your connection type to Fibre-to-the Premises, which allows for speeds up to 1000Mbps.
+NBN Co is currently rolling out its free fibre upgrade program to selected FTTN and FTTC addresses.
+Its Technology Choice Program also gives you the option of upgrading your connection at a cost.

-5G offers faster maximum speeds than slower NBN plans, but it’s a tough call to say it’s an NBN killer.
-5G coverage is still limited across Australia, with its rollout still far from being finished.
+5G offers faster maximum speeds than slower NBN plans, but it’s not yet an NBN killer.
+5G coverage is comparatively limited across Australia, with its rollout still not finished.
 It could be an alternative to the NBN, but it’s unlikely to replace the NBN entirely.
-Also, NBN Co offers ultra-fast download speeds of up to 1000Mbps with certain connection types, which is similar to the speeds you can get on 5G home internet plans.
-Some providers also cap their 5G speeds on 5G home internet plans, so those super-fast speeds may be more achievable with a fast NBN plan.

 If there’s a problem with your NBN connection, such as line damage causing constant dropouts, or if you’d like to make an enquiry about contractor conduct or technology locations, you can call NBN Co on 1800 687 626.

-If you have issues about speed, network outages, connection dropouts or missing equipment like modems, you should contact your NBN provider.
+If you have issues with speed, network outages, connection dropouts or missing equipment like modems, you should contact your NBN provider.

-NBN and broadband are typically used interchangeably as terms to describe an internet connection, but another way to describe it is as an internet connection equal to or greater than ADSL connection in terms of speed.
+NBN and broadband are typically used interchangeably as terms to describe an internet connection.
+Another way to describe broadband is as an internet connection equal to or greater than ADSL connection in terms of speed.
 Simply put, NBN is a type of broadband, as is home wireless broadband and mobile broadband.

 Share this article